-Note 2: In the 'Investment income (loss) recognized by the Company for the year ended December 31, 2023' column:
+Note 2:: In the 'Investment income (loss) recognized by the Company for the year ended December 31, 2024' column:

-- (1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this year. - (2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories: - A.The financial statements were audited and attested by international accounting firm which has cooperative relationship with accounting firm in R.O.C. - B.The financial statements were audited and attested by R.O.C. parent company's CPA. - C Others

-Note 3: Paid-in capital and investment amount were translated at the original currency times exchange rate at period end.

-2. Limit on investees in Mainland China
+- (1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this year. - (2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories: - A.The financial statements were audited by international accounting firm which has cooperative relationship with accounting firm in R.O.C. - B.The financial statements were audited by R.O.C. parent company's CPA. - C.Others-the financial statements were not audited by independent auditors. - Note 3: Paid-in capital and investment amount were translated at the original currency times exchange rate at period end. - Note 4: The Group disposed of shares in Integrated Manufacturing & Services Co., Ltd. to the related party, Chung-Hsin Precision Machinery Co., Ltd. in June 2024. - 2.
+Limit on investees in Mainland China

-Accumulated amount of remittance from Taiwan to Mainland China Investment amount approved by the Investment Commission of the Ceiling on investments in Mainland China imposed by the Company name as of December 31, 2023 (Note 1) (Note 2) (Note 3) Ministry of Economic Affairs (MOEA) (Note 1) Investment Commission of MOEA Marketech International Corp. \$ 1,203,329 \$ 1,883,291 \$ 6,741,623
+Accumulated amount of remittance from Taiwan to Mainland China Investment amount approved by the Investment Commission of the Ceiling on investments in Mainland China imposed by the Company name as of December 31, 2024 (Note 1) (Note 2) (Note 3) (Note 4) Ministry of Economic Affairs (MOEA) (Note 1) Investment Commission of MOEA Marketech International Corp.
+1.284.844 \$ 2,516,602 \$ 7,215,522

 - Note 1: The amount was translated at the original currency times exchange rate at period end. - Note 2: The Company has sold WUXI Probeleader Electronics Co., Ltd. at the end of November 2011.
-As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance - from Taiwan to Mainland China as of November 30, 2011 and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$186 thousand. - Note 3: The liquidation of TPP-MIC (WuXi) Co., Ltd. was completed in November, 2015.
-As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023, and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$180 thousand.
+As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of November 30, 2011 and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$186 thousand. - Note 3: The liquidation of TPP-MIC (WuXi) Co., Ltd. was completed in November, 2015.
+As the accumulated investment was different from the investment collected back, the difference between accumulated amount of remittance from Taiwan to Mainland China as of December 31, 2023, and accumulated amount of remittance from Taiwan to Mainland China registered at and approved by MOEA was US\$180 thousand. - Note 4: The original investment amount approved by the Investment Commission of the Ministry of Economic Affairs is US\$ 43,630 thousand.
+Additionally, as of the end of this period, the total investment income from reinvestments in Mainland China that has been remitted back to Taiwan amounts to US\$ 33,131 thousand.
+This amount has been approved by the Investment Commission to be used to offset the accumulated investment amount in Mainland China.